 - Heat the non-stick large pan again on medium heat and add 1 teasp cooking oil.
 Add the black mustard seeds and minced garlic and fry for ~30 seconds until the garlic starts to sizzle.
 Add the asafoetida (if using) and fry for a few additional seconds.

-- Turn the heat to medium-low.
-Place each stuffed baby eggplant slit side up in the pan.
+Turn the heat to medium-low.
+Place each stuffed baby eggplant slit side up in the pan (or cut eggplant).
 Sprinkle ~2 tbsp water on top and cover.
 Cook on medium-low heat until the stuffed eggplants are cooked through (15-20 minutes).
 Stir in between a few times and add small amounts of additional water (~1 tbsp at a time) if needed to evenly cook the eggplant.

 While the eggplant is cooking, cook the potato (see notes below) so that it's tender, yet still firm.
 Peel, dice into large pieces, and set aside.
 See notes below on how to cook.

-- Once the stuffed eggplant is cooked (knife should go through gently), remove the cover, add in the cooked diced potatoes, onions, and bell peppers.
+Once the eggplant is cooked (knife should go through gently), remove the cover, add in the cooked diced potatoes, onions, and bell peppers.
 Gently mix and fold everything together.

-- Turn the heat to medium.
+Turn the heat to medium.
 Sprinkle about 1/2 cups + 2 tbsp of the Easy Indian Spice Blend on top, followed by some water as needed to keep the dish from becoming dry (about 1/3-1/2 cup water slowly sprinkled in while cooking).
 Mix to combine and allow the dish to cook uncovered.
+If you are using different types of eggplant and did not stuff them with the spice mix, then sprinkle additional spice mix to taste on top.

-Alternate Cooking Method - Instead of stuffing the eggplants and pre-cooking the potato, you can follow this easier method of cooking.
-Also allows the use of a regular large eggplant instead of baby eggplants.
+Alternate Cooking Method (no stuffing eggplants) - Instead of stuffing the eggplants and pre-cooking the potato, you can follow this easier method of cooking.
+This method also allows the use of regular large eggplant (Italian or chinese) instead of baby eggplants.
 Follow the instructions above with these changes:

 - Cut the eggplant and potatoes into medium pieces.